CAAP-Information-System/height-clearance-laravel/README.md

 # API Testing
 ## Postman
 ![Postman](https://mms.businesswire.com/media/20220414005114/en/761650/22/postman-logo-vert-2018.jpg)
+Postman is an API platform for developers.
+The company is headquartered in San Francisco and maintains an office in Bangalore, where it was founded.
 Postman will serve as an API testing software to indicate the effectivity of the response-request streamline.
 <br>

 ## Test Accounts